The-Duchess/rFlex/README.md

 # changelog

-0.1.1 fixes and issue with unconsumed input
+0.1.1 and 0.1.2 fix an issue with unconsumed input

 # Library Documentation